warthog618/gpiocdev-rs/gpiosim/README.md

 GPIO chip simulators for testing users of the Linux GPIO uAPI (both v1 and v2).

-The simuators are provided by the Linux **gpio-sim** kernel module and require a recent kernel (v5.19 or later) built with **CONFIG_GPIO_SIM**.
+The simulators are provided by the Linux **gpio-sim** kernel module and require a recent kernel (v5.19 or later) built with **CONFIG_GPIO_SIM**.

 Simulators contain one or more chips, each with a collection of lines being